Thermenlauf - Bewegungsarena

 Interactive elevation profile

-The thermal run starts at the VS and from there leads uphill to the starting board of the Bewegungsarena.
-Further downhill through Geinberg, to Neuhaus, through Nonsbach to the Danner Chapel, where she meets the "slim line round".
+The Thermenlauf round starts at the elementary school and leads from there uphill to the start board of the exercise arena.
+Continue downhill through Geinberg, to Neuhaus, through Nonsbach to the Danner chapel, where it meets the "Schanke Linie Runde".
 Contrary to this back to Geinberg.
-Beautiful, asphalted trail, marked every 1,000 m - therefore ideal as a training course.
+The Thermenlauf Runde is a beautiful, fully paved route that is marked every 1,000 m and is therefore ideal as a training route.

 - Early winter